scandio/troba/README.md

 ## Set up troba

 You can install troba via composer.
 Or you download it.
-Here's an example for a `composer.json`
+Here's an example for a `composer.json`.
+For further information about versions look at [https://packagist.org/packages/scandio/troba](https://packagist.org/packages/scandio/troba).

 ```php
 {